Heat flow of harmonic maps into CAT($0$)-spaces: Introduction

 and the frequency function

 for $0<R<\sqrt{t_0}$, provided the denominator is not zero.

 In section 3, we show that $N(u; z_0, R, Q)$ is monotonically increasing for $0<R<\sqrt{t_0}$ so that

 exists and is upper semi-continuous in $\R^{n+1}_+$.
 It turns out that if we choose $Q=u(z_0)$, then the quantity $N(u,z_0, u(z_0))$ is closely related to the (spatial Lipschitz) regularity of $u$ near $z_0$.
-To elaborate on this, we will consider a class of CAT(0) spaces $(X,d)\hookrightarrow \R^L$ that can be realized as a subset of an Euclidean space $\R^L$ for some large $L$ and satisfies \begin{itemize} \item[({\bf H})] For any $\delta>0$ and $P\in X$, there exists a $r_{P,\delta}>0$ such that
+We will show in section 5.2 below that